KhronosGroup/glTF-Sample-Viewer/documentation/enhanced_usability_proposal.md

 state.environment = await ResourceLoader.loadEnvironment("path/to/environment.hdr", view.context);
 ```

-IBL environments can be loaded and sampled as with the above functionality, or they can be loaded from prefiltered images as with the following example.
+IBL environments can be loaded and sampled as with the above functionality, or they can be loaded from pre-filtered images as with the following example.

 ```js
 state.environment = await ResourceLoader.loadEnvironmentPrefiltered("path/to/environments", view.context);